 The high altar reflects the lavish baroque intervention in the Romanesque Cathedral.
 To “brush up” the old 12th-century altar, it was surrounded by 36 Solomonic re-gilded columns covered with vine tendrils.
 Finally, the Romanesque... read more

 The medieval Cathedral’s three main entrances still exist today, although due to successive modifications, they lost the unity of their iconographic programmes, which depicted the history of Salvation.
 Pilgrims originally entered through... read more

 We can only fully understand the Cathedral of Santiago by entering the doors of its valuable museum.
 Touring the museum has the charm of an exciting journey through time, because it combines admirable architectural spaces (which cannot otherwise... read more

-ROOFTOPS CLOSED FOR RESTORATION IN 2019.
+ROOFTOPS CLOSED FOR RESTORATION UNTIL SUMMER 2020.

 The visit to the Cathedral rooftops includes two consecutive guided tours: the Archbishop’s Palace of Gelmírez and going up to the church’s rooftops.
 You... read more